Abstract Portal Overview

-Submitters will be required to initially create a new account profile by clicking “Join Now” for your first submission.
+Due to recent GDPR compliance policies, all users will be required to initially create a new account profile by clicking "Join Now" for your first submission.
 This account profile will be the contact person for all submissions associated with this account.
 This person is not required to be the primary presenter of submitted abstracts.

-After you have created your account, you will receive an email which will contain your login information for your account, including your access key.
+After you have created your account, you will receive an e-mail which will contain your login information for your account, including your access key.
 Returning users may click the “Lost your access key” link under the user login to access this information again at a later time.

 You will be able to create and edit your submissions.
 To get started, click the green link that says “Click here to begin a new Submission.”

 Enter your submission title (in both lower and upper case letters), your submission type (Education Session or Abstract Paper/Poster) and submission category (General, Pre-Conference Workshop, Concurrent, Paper, Poster, COG).

 Good to Know: For additional details, click on the blue links below the Submission Type and Submission Category drop downs.